In This Article

 4. Laser Treatment

 A popular but more costly option for facial hair removal, laser treatment typically has long-lasting results.
 The system is very precise, and can be used to lighten dark-colored hairs or can beam light into hair follicles until the hairs die and fall out.
-Highly effective, this method of hair removal on the face is also very safe.
+Highly effective, this method of hair removal on the face is also very safe but laser hair removal cost is high.
 Scientists do not find any correlation between laser hair removal and wrinkling.